 If you benefit from our newsletter and/or have appreciated our workshop offerings, please consider joining us and supporting your profession in the area.

 The MHREN board values any feedback you give.
-If you have ideas, something you would like to present or teachers you would like to have us bring, please let us know.
+If you have suggestions for how we could improve our services or presenters we could bring to the region, please let us know.